 We first created models of a chair and table for 7 distances and 16 rotations from scans with the laser range finder.
-The distances were chosen such that we have a constant vertical viewpoint change on the obstacle of 9° .
+The distances were chosen to yield a constant vertical viewpoint change of 9° on the obstacle.
 For our sensor height of approximately 1.5m, this resulted in distances of 0.86m, 1.09m, 1.35m, 1.66m, 2.06m, 2.59m and 3.37m.
 For each of the distances, scans of the object with a 22.5° rotational step size were obtained.
-This resulted in a total of 224 scans of full models.
-Out of those models, an additional 1068 partial models were created, as described above, this was done by consecutively removing points from bottom to top, left to right, and right to left from the model.
-We have used a 10cm step size and proceeded until the remaining model had a size between 20-30cm on the axis currently affected by the point removal.
+This resulted in a total of 224 complete model scans.
+Out of those models, an additional 1068 partial models were auto-generated by consecutively removing points from bottom to top, left to right, and right to left from the model.
+We used a 10cm step size and proceeded until the remaining model had a size between 20-30cm on the axis currently affected by the point removal.
 Fig. 3 shows an example.

 We took 30 test scans of scenes in an office environment with random configurations of up to four chairs of different types and two tables per scan.
-These scenes had non-furniture items, walls, unoccluded furniture, and partially occluded furniture.
-For example, some scenes had chairs behind and pushed under a table.
-An example can be seen in Fig. 6(a).
-As shown in the results section, these are difficult cases for VFH using full models alone.
+These scenes had nonfurniture items, walls, unoccluded furniture, and partially occluded furniture.
+For example, some scenes had chairs behind and or pushed under a table.
+An example setup can be seen in Fig. 5 and the according point cloud is visualized in Fig. 6(a).
+As shown below, these are difficult cases for vanilla VFH which uses only complete models.